CryoPen

 Frequently Asked Questions

 You may need up to three.
-Commonly one treatment is enough but for larger areas and those with bigger roots ( moles, warts and veruccas ), you may need the extra treatments.
+Commonly one treatment is enough, but for larger areas and those with bigger roots (moles, warts, and verrucas), you may need the extra treatments.
 The warts may return.

 No. We do not perform treatment on this area.

-Unfortunately, it is unlikely that your GP, doctors or the NHS will remove moles, warts, verrucas or skin tags.
-Nowadays, the treatment for those imperfections are deemed as cosmetic and, as such, it is not treatable through the NHS.
-We will treat them safely here at the Buckinghamshire skin clinic in Beaconsfield.
+Unfortunately, it is unlikely that your GP, doctors, or the NHS will remove moles, warts, verrucas, or skin tags.
+Nowadays, the treatments for those imperfections are deemed cosmetic, and, as such, it is deemed not treatable through the NHS.
+We will treat them safely here at the Buckinghamshire Skin Clinic in Beaconsfield.

-The price or cost to have a skin tag or wart removed with CryoPen is from £75.
-Mole removal with CryoPen may cost more however.
+The price or cost to have a skin tag or wart removed with CryoPen is from £85.
+Mole removal with CryoPen may cost more, however.
+The cost will vary depending on the skin lesion, the size, and the number of lesions.

 CryoPen directly targets the area of concern during treatment.
-At Skin Revision, we are highly experienced its use and we will not damage any of the skin’s surface outide of the treated area.
+At Skin Revision, we are highly experienced in its use, and we will not damage any of the skin’s surface outside of the treated area.
 No scar will be left on the skin.

-Children from the age of 6 years old can be treated for skin tags, warts and verrucas with CryoPen.
+Children from the age of 6 years old can be treated for skin tags, warts, and verrucas with CryoPen.
 Up to the age of 18 years old, the children will need to be in the presence of their parent or guardian.
-Moles can be treated on children over the age of 10 years of age providing that their parent or guardian is present during the appointment and has signed the necessary consent forms.
+Moles can be treated on children over the age of 14 years of age, provided that their parent or guardian is present during the appointment and has signed the necessary consent forms.

 Yes.
-All moles can only be treated with site of a letter from the doctor showing the mole to be benign.
-Moles can also be treated if the dermascopic images taken at the clinic, and passed over to the dermatologist, are proven to show the mole to be benign.
+All moles can only be treated with sight of a letter from the doctor showing the mole to be benign.
+Moles can also be treated if the dermascopic images taken at the clinic and passed over to the dermatologist are proven to show the mole to be benign.
+If moles or other skin lesions of concern are to have images scanned by our dermatologists, the patient would need to be 18 or over.